 Below: One last entry level Norma, then a totally cool EKO Florentine.
 I picked this up from the LoDuca remnants.
 It is a semi-hollow that looks like a cross between an SG and a 335.
 Believe it or not, it plays like a dream!.
 Next to that is a Hi-Lo (also available from Ibanez).
 The funniest review I have ever read on Harmony central was about a Hi-Lo guitar.
 Crazy!
 A KAY SG and an unknown…

 Below: Wickedly popular Univox Hi-Flyer.
-This one is one ofthe earliest models.
+Eastwood makes an excellent Phase IV replica that is far better than the original.
+This photo is one of the earliest Hi-Flyer models.
 Next to that is a “Montclair” Burns copy, just like the Hi-Lo pictured earlier.
 A Welson Concord from Italy.
 Nice guitar and hard to find.